-Manage any food intolerances or chronic gastrointestinal conditions, such as irritable bowel syndrome, through long-term care.
+Any food intolerances or chronic gastrointestinal conditions, such as irritable bowel syndrome, require long-term care.
 Some problems may have treatment for permanent relief.
 Speak to a pediatrician or gastrointestinal specialist to learn ways to manage these conditions effectively and prevent wind in babies.

 Frequently Asked Questions

 1. Are there OTC treatments for wind in babies?

 There may be a treatment for wind in babies, but you must never self-medicate.
 Speak to a pediatrician who may prescribe your baby medicine for wind and gassiness.

 2. When does a baby need burping?